davidjguru/the-russian-llulaby/content/blog/five-basic-things-ive-learned-using-graphql-in-drupal.md

 ## Introduction

-I have been working on openly decoupled Drupal projects for some time now, I'm not a GraphQL advocate, I think there are already many people and many platforms that do it quite well, so I'm not interested in holy wars.
+I have been working on openly decoupled Drupal projects for some time now, and I would like to share some experiences.
+I'm not a GraphQL advocate, I think there are already many people and many platforms that do it quite well, so I'm not interested in holy wars.
 In fact I wouldn't convince you to use GraphQL in your project, but there are situations where someone may be conditioned by circumstances to work with GraphQL.
 So I have taken as an excuse the intention of publishing five basic ideas about GraphQL in Drupal.
+As an introductory article, but taking advantage of some initial notes.

 **There we go!**